--Sangyum Khandro Lhamo-
+-Sangyum Namdrol Lhamo-

 VISION & MISSION OF

-"Connecting all with Divine Hearts"
+"Connecting All with Divine Hearts"

 The vision of our temple is a special wish for all students and devotees to cultivate the divine heart of Lord Buddha.
-This means to practice and put into action the Buddhadharma with an open heart so as to become fully enlightened for the benefit of all sentient beings.
+This means to practise and put into action the Buddhadharma with an open heart so as to become fully enlightened for the benefit of all sentient beings.

-"Empowering all to have Meaningful Lives"
+"Empowering All to have Meaningful Lives"